shopware/docs/guides/plugins/plugins/plugin-fundamentals/plugin-lifecycle.md

 The opposite of the `install` method.
 It gets executed once the plugin is uninstalled.
 You might want to remove the data, that your plugin created upon installation.

 {% hint style="warning" %}
 You can't simply remove everything that your plugin created previously.
 Think about a new payment method, that your plugin created and which was then used for actual orders.
 If you were to remove this payment method when uninstalling the plugin, all the orders that used this payment method would be broken, since the system wouldn't find the used payment method anymore.
-In this case, you most likely just want to deactive the respective entity, if possible.
+In this case, you most likely just want to deactivate the respective entity, if possible.
 Be careful here!
 {% endhint %}

 {% code title="<plugin root>/src/SwagBasicExample" %}